Great River Health Systems offers diabetes-education classes

 - Controlling blood pressure, cholesterol and weight

 - Coping with chronic disease

 A physician referral for diabetes education is required.
-Great River Medical Center’s certified diabetes educators - a registered nurse and a registered dietitian - will assess needs for specific information and skills, teach self-care and provide continuing help.
+Great River Health Systems’ certified diabetes educators – a registered nurse and a registered dietitian – will assess needs for specific information and skills, teach self-care and provide continuing help.
 The fee for the class series is covered by most insurance companies.
 A family member or friend is encouraged to attend at no additional cost.

-The Great River Diabetes Education Program is offered through Great River Center for Rehab and Clinics, 1401 W. Agency Rd., West Burlington.
-Talk to your physician or other health-care provider about the benefits of diabetes education.
-For more information or to register, please call 319-768-4100.
+The Great River Diabetes Education Program is offered through Great River Center for Rehab and Clinics, 1401 W. Agency Road, West Burlington.
+Talk to your physician or other health care provider about the benefits of diabetes education.
+For information or to register, please call 319-768-4100.